 1. Editing While You Write

-Writing a paragraph or a sentence and going over it multiple times to edit it to perfection is a trap.
+Writing a paragraph or a sentence and going over it multiple times to edit it to perfection is a trap you want to avoid.

-This is a common newbie mistake that is a difficult habit to break.
-But face it: it’s a waste of time and it’s counter productive.
+This is a common newbie mistake that is difficult to break.
+But face it: it’s a waste of time and counterproductive.

 Writing and editing should never be done at the same time.
 You can always edit your writing once you’ve completed the article.

 Writing and editing are two entirely different functions, and should be kept separate.
-Finish the writing.
-Once it’s done, then you edit your content until you think it’s great.
+For quality website content writing, finish the writing process first.
+Once it’s done, you edit your content until you think it’s great.

-The more content posted on your website, the more chances for visitors to find you.
+The more content you post on your website, the more likely visitors are to find it.

-The more quality articles you can chunk out in a week, or month, the better off your website.
+The more quality articles you can chunk out in a week, or month, the better off your website will be.

-Each article is segmented into different task that must be accomplished.
-Segmenting the process makes writing and publishing to your website much faster.
+Segmenting the process is one of the best content writing tips because it makes writing and publishing to your website much faster.